 Gently, the U.S.S.
 Starship Treehouse began to rise through the branches.

 "So where are we going?"
 Amanda asked again .
 Timothy’s Grandma leaned over to look at the now brightly pulsating screen.

-"Why, it looks as if we’re going to visit the planet UNIX", she said to Amanda, unable to keep the surprise out of her voice.
+"Why, it looks as if we’re heading for UNIX23", she said to Amanda, unable to keep the surprise out of her voice.

 She looked inquiringly at Timothy.
-"That’s just outside the Wrongulin zone if I’m not mistaken", she said.
+"That planet's located just outside the Wrongulin zone if I’m not mistaken," she said.